 First, this recipe features golden beets, which are known to offer a sweeter taste than more traditional red beets.
 But, like their red counterpart, golden beets are rich in antioxidants and offer a powerful anti-inflammatory punch.

-In fact, a 2016 study revealed that patients with hypertension who consumed beet juice for two weeks displayed significantly reduced inflammatory markers.
+In fact, an earlier study revealed that patients with hypertension who consumed beet juice for two weeks displayed significantly reduced inflammatory markers.
 Their cholesterol levels were decreased as well.

 Additionally, with 3.8 grams per one cup serving, beets are a rich source of fiber, which is known to support health in many ways.
 In fact, numerous studies have shown that consuming fiber in linked to reduced risk of obesity, type 2 diabetes, cancer, and even heart disease!